 I said pigs might fly – see the article below.
 And I think other people such as the FCA and the Ombudsman also express some scepticism…

 A month late, in September 2019, a revised version clarified how the Money Shop will assess claims for refunds, accepting all loans over 6 years and more claims in general.
 And it now thinks that more people may apply for a refund than it had factored in.
 So the 80p in the £ refund may turn out to be 14p in the £.

-In February 2020, there is a quarterly Scheme Update to Creditors.
-The accountants are now suggesting that the return may be about 10p in the £.
+In February 2020, the quarterly Scheme Update to Creditors suggested that the return may be about 10p in the £.
 And they warn there are “material uncertainties” around this figure.